 Adoption of the Bourn Airfield New Village SPD

-The adopted SPD takes into consideration comments received during a six-week period of public consultation undertaken in June - July 2019.
-The Statement of Consultation includes a summary of comments and the Council's responses.
+The adopted SPD takes into consideration comments received during a 6-week period of public consultation undertaken in June - July 2019.
+The Statement of Consultation [DOCX, 0.2MB] includes a summary of comments and our responses.

 - Bourn Airfield New Village SPD

-- Sustainability Appraisal & Habitats Regulations Screening Report
+- Sustainability Appraisal and Habitats Regulations Screening Report [PDF, 1MB]

 The comments received to the Draft SPD can be viewed on the online consultation system.